 Why Legal Assistance Matters

-The process of sealing a DWI conviction can be complex, and the outcome is not guaranteed.
+The process of sealing a DWI conviction can be complicated, and the outcome is not guaranteed.
 Properly preparing your motion, demonstrating rehabilitation, and addressing any objections from the District Attorney are critical to improving your chances of success.

 If you’re considering applying to seal a DWI conviction in New York, The Kugel Law Firm can guide you through the process.
 We can help evaluate your eligibility, prepare a strong motion, and advocate on your behalf in court.
 Contact us today to learn more about how sealing your record can help you move forward with your life.